dwwd

 Hay & Kilner: HR and employment law specialists

-Whether you’re looking for advice on contract clauses, need support in dealing with disciplinaries, or want to train your team, Hay & Kilner’s dedicated legal specialists are equipped with up-to-date employment law knowledge to support your business.
+Whether you’re looking for advice on contract clauses, need support in dealing with disciplinaries, or want to train your team on equality or diversity, Hay & Kilner’s dedicated employment law solicitors are equipped with up-to-date employment law knowledge to support your business.

 Learn more about our HR and employment law services and contact us to see how we can help your team.